-Having been here all of my life, it is about time I wrote a little about South Blackburn, and what you will find if you come and visit our little suburb.
+Having been there all of my life (until recently), it is about time I wrote a little about South Blackburn, and what you will find if you come and visit our little suburb.
 We are bordered by Box Hill South, Blackburn, Forest Hill and East Burwood.
 All in all, it is a great place to live, far enough from the busy parts of town, but not far enough to isolate you.
 It is a pleasant place to live with (mostly) friendly people surrounding you, and a fair sense of Community.
 One thing I am proud of is that we have managed to earn ourselves a Community Bank from Bendigo Bank.
 A few Melbourne Suburbs have tried and failed, but the South Blackburn one is going strong!

 South Blackburn or Blackburn South?
 In these suburbs with two word names, sometimes there is disagreement with which way the name should be said.
 This is the case in South Blackburn, where some call it South Blackburn, the other half, Blackburn South.
 The Post Office and Local Council seem to have ruled in favor of Blackburn South, so I guess they are correct.
 My modified street sign is incorrect then, as they too display "BLACKBURN SOUTH" along the bottom!

 However, I have known our suburb as South Blackburn since childhood, and use South Blackburn on my mail!
 Computers in some firms "auto-correct" my mail to Blackburn South.
 As for the bus service, disagreement again!
 The DOI (responsible for bus contracts) calls it South Blackburn, but Ventura (the operator) use Blackburn South on the destination signs (well some of them anyway!).
 Let's agree to disagree!
 I will keep calling it South Blackburn!